Squad Leader: Gameplay

 The design philosophy that John Hill brought to Squad Leader was "design for effect".
 He hypothesized that no matter what kind of fire might be brought on a squad of infantry, be it a flame weapon, a grenade, a machine gun, or an artillery shell, there could only be three outcomes; the squad would be eliminated by killing or wounding the men in it; the squad would be "discomfited" to some degree (i.e. they must check for morale - if they fail they run for cover until rallied by a leader, and if they fail a second morale roll while "broken" the counter is removed as the men are assumed to have run away); or there would be no effect.
 Using this principle, he was able to employ a single table to create combat results of the various weapons systems used in the game.
 A similar principle is employed in dealing with support weapons - rolling a certain number might cause a weapon (e.g. a machine gun) to be put out of action, after which a player must roll again each turn until the weapon is either restored to use or lost altogether; there is no need to determine whether the weapon was broken, jammed, or was simply reloading with fresh ammunition.Squad Leader is a game system by design rather than just one game.
 The game itself comes with 12 different scenarios, each one introducing more complicated rules in a system called "programmed instruction".
 Each scenario card includes historical information, victory conditions and play balancers for each side.
 However, Squad Leader also has a "design your own" system where forces are selected by drawing playing cards from a standard 52 card deck and comparing the result to a table where different forces were described.
 There is also a point purchase system for "buying" opposing forces.
 New scenarios were published in Avalon Hill's gaming magazine, The General, as well as additional scenario packs (the rogue scenarios, for example, see below).
 Third parties also produced scores of SL scenarios.

+Strengths

-StrengthsSquad Leader attempted to simulate many types of battlefield phenomena not addressed before in a tactical board game, and enjoyed a cosmetic treatment unmatched then and afterwards.
+Squad Leader attempted to simulate many types of battlefield phenomena not addressed before in a tactical board game, and enjoyed a cosmetic treatment unmatched then and afterwards.
 Some of these strengths include: